Linder-l/Minitalk/README.md

-Very minimalist client / server in C for send message
+Very minimalist client / server in C for send message with signal.